kevingreenb/DescendingOrder/README.md

 # Python
-These are code exercises I do often to improve my code
+These are code exercises I do to improve my code